nacansino/IoTWallSwitch/README.md

 # IoTWallSwitch
 An open-source IoT Wall Switch based on ESP device.
+I based this project on Xoseperez's [espurna-board project](https://github.com/xoseperez/espurna-board).

+I aim this project to be a foundation of many small projects that ran on small batteries.